tjek/tjek-swift-sdk/README.md

 ### CatalogViewer

-There are two different ways of showing catalogs - as an Incito (vertically scrolling dynamic content) or as a PDF (horizontally paged static images).
+There are two different ways of showing catalogs - as an [`Incito`](https://tjek.com/incito/) (vertically scrolling dynamic content) or as a PDF (horizontally paged static images).

-You choose which one to use based on the `hasIncito` and `hasPagedPublication` properties on the `Publication_v2` model - you can fetch this model using one of the publication requests in `TjekAPI/CommonRequests.swift`.
+You choose which one to use based on the `hasIncitoPublication` and `hasPagedPublication` properties on the `Publication_v2` model - you can fetch this model using one of the publication requests in `TjekAPI/CommonRequests.swift`.

 #### Incito Viewer

 In order to show an Incito catalog, you subclass `IncitoLoaderViewController` and call one of the `super.load()` functions.
-See `Examples/SharedSource/DemoIncitoViewController.swift` for more details.
+See `Examples/SharedSource/DemoIncitoPublicationViewController.swift` for more details.

 #### PDF Viewer